MUSTAFA892/End_To_End_Hr_Employee_Churn_Data/README.md

 Feel free to fork this repository, create an issue, or submit a pull request for any bug fixes, improvements, or additional features.

 ---

-This `README.md` should provide clear instructions on setting up and using your project while also offering a description of the folder structure and key components involved in the churn prediction pipeline.